Skip to content

-VMware vs Proxmox: Which Virtualization Platform Should You Choose in 2026?
+VMware vs Proxmox: Which Platform to Choose in 2026?

 Broadcom’s acquisition of VMware, has led to a major shift in IT infrastructure strategies.
 Today, organizations no longer make decisions based solely on technical features.
 Financial sustainability, cost predictability, and avoiding vendor lock-in have become top priorities.
 On one side, VMware, focused on large enterprise customers, has moved toward a more proprietary and expensive ecosystem.
 On the other, Proxmox VE has evolved from an option mainly associated with small businesses into a serious choice for teams that want to regain control over their infrastructure.
 But Proxmox vs VMware, which is better?
 Join us as we compare these two virtualization platforms across key areas to help you make a more informed decision.